How to cook a turkey crown

 As advised by British Turkey, the temperature of your oven should be 190C/170C fan/gas 5 and the cooking time calculated as follows:

-Remember to weigh your turkey with any stuffing that is under the skin or bacon (or any other additions) wrapped around it and finally, to check that it is indeed cooked properly.
+Remember to weigh your turkey with any stuffing that is under the skin or bacon (or any other additions) wrapped around it.
+Finally, check that it is cooked properly.

 However, many turkey recipes specify a different oven temperature and if you cook the crown at a higher (see below) or lower temperature as specified by the recipe you are following, you will have to adjust the time.

-You may also have to adjust the time for the type of crown you have bought, a 3kg Kellybronze turkey crown, for example, is cooked for 1.5 hours at 180C/160C fan/gas4 by which point the internal temperature should be 60C (5 degrees less than recommended but perfectly safe with a Kellybronze).
+You may also have to adjust the time for the type of crown you have bought, a 3kg KellyBronze turkey crown, for example, is cooked for 1 hr 30 mins at 180C/160C fan/gas 4, by which point the internal temperature should be 60C (5 degrees less than recommended, but perfectly safe with a KellyBronze).
 It will then rise a further 5C as it rests.

 How do I know my turkey crown is cooked?

-The internal temperature of your turkey should be 65C when it is ready.
-You MUST then leave it to rest for 20 minutes and it will continue cooking through.
-The temperature will rise to 70C as it rests, which is the recommended temperature for cooked turkey according to the Food Standards Agency.
+The internal temperature of your turkey should be 70C when it is ready.
+This is the recommended temperature for cooked turkey according to the Food Standards Agency.
+You must then leave it to rest for 20 minutes and it will continue cooking through.
 It's best to use a proper thermometer and not the red pop-out button sold with the turkey.

 - 50g butter